 The administration utilizes the council for several purposes, including as a channel to communicate information across the university, as a sounding board, and as a source for recommendations.
 Recent USAC guest speakers include Chancellor Daniel Diermeier and Candice Storey Lee, Vice Chancellor for Athletics and University Affairs.

-In May of each year, the USAC holds elections to fill positions for half of the 30 campus groups.
+In May of each year, USAC holds elections to fill positions for half of the campus groups.
 The positions are two-year terms beginning July 1.
 Odd-numbered groups are elected in odd-numbered years, and even-numbered groups are elected in even-numbered years.

 If you are interested in becoming a part of this vital campus organization, in being one of the first to know what is happening on campus, and in having input on key issues, then the council is the place to be.
-You can make a difference in helping to shape Vanderbilt's future.
+You can make a difference in helping shape Vanderbilt's future.

 Duties of Staff Council Representatives

 - As a representative, you are expected to attend the monthly staff council meetings.
 If you cannot attend, you should make sure that another staff council representative from your group is attending.
-You should also inform the Secretary of the council that you cannot attend the meeting.
+You should also inform the secretary of the council that you cannot attend the meeting.
 If a representative from your group cannot attend, arrange for someone else from your group to attend as a non-voting observer.
 Ask the non-voting observer to sign the attendance roster as a non-voting observer for your group and to inform you of the actions of the council at the meeting.

 - Report to your group on the activities of the council.
-Let them know that minutes of each meeting and other communications are put on the meeting minutes tab on the council Web site.
-You might also consider other types of reporting:
+Let them know that minutes of each meeting and other communications are put on the meeting minutes tab on the council website.
+You also might consider other types of reporting:

-- Send a brief summary by e-mail with a suggestion to contact you for more information.
+- Send a brief summary by email with a suggestion to contact you for more information.